‘Bold And The Beautiful’ Recap For Thursday, July 19: Justin Spies, Sally Advises, And Bill Visits Steffy

 — Bold & The Beautiful (@BandB_CBS) July 20, 2018

 Liam (Scott Clifton) explained to Steffy (Jacqueline MacInnes Wood) that Hope needed him for the fashion show.
 On the surface of it, Steffy agreed with him but thought about Bill warning her about the two of them.
-Liam kisses he https://twitter.com/BandB_CBS/status/1020054714128318464r before he leaves.

 Who’s ready for this fashion show?? ????????♂️#BoldandBeautiful pic.twitter.com/dYf7y7fl4I